 A strong advocate for new music, Mr. Poffenberger has premiered works by Guillermo Lago, Gregory Wanamaker, Robert Lemay, Alex Miller, and Aaron Lockhart.
 He has maintained a private studio in the Youngstown, Ohio area, providing lessons to students of all levels.
 Mr. Poffenberger received his Masters of Music degree from Youngstown State University and his Bachelors of Music Education degree from Indiana University of Pennsylvania.
 He has performed in masterclasses with Otis Murphy, Chien-Kwan Lin, Michael Ibrahim, Timothy McAllister, Vincent David, Claude Delangle, Arno Bornkamp, Masataka Hirano, and Christian Wirth.
 His primary teachers include James Umble, Keith Young, Kent Engelhardt, and Zach Shemon.
 Mr. Poffenberger performs exclusively on Selmer Paris saxophones and mouthpieces.

 Zoe Walsh (b.
 1989, Washington, DC) earned their M.F.A. in Painting/Printmaking from Yale University in 2016 and their B.A. in Art History and the Visual Arts from Occidental College in 2011.
 At Yale, Walsh was awarded the Al Held Travel Fellowship at the American Academy in Rome in 2015.
-They were granted a Harriet Hale Woolley Scholarship through the Fondation des États-Unis in Paris, France for the 2016-2017 academic year.
+Walsh was granted a Harriet Hale Woolley Scholarship through the Fondation des États-Unis in Paris, France for the 2016-2017 academic year.
 Walsh’s work has been exhibited at venues such as Abrons Art Center, New York, Yve YANG Gallery, Boston and Pieter Performance Space, Los Angeles.
-They will have a solo exhibition of their work at the Fondation des États-Unis in 2017.
+Walsh will have a solo exhibition of their work at the Fondation des États-Unis in 2017.
 While in Paris, Walsh is exploring the intersections of the Romantic movement in French painting and interfaces between interior and exterior spaces in Le Corbusier’s architecture.